fauu/Kamite/README.md

 This is intended as an alternative for games that do not work well with Textractor.

-**Note:** The feature is experimental and might currently work poorly in most use cases.
+**Note:** The feature is experimental and might currently not be usable in many use cases.

 Below is an illustration of setting up a region in the [config file](#config).